yaminiduraisingam-env/terraform-s3-remote-backend/README.md

 ---

-### Bootstrap plan shows 0 resources

-Terragrunt may be pointing at an empty directory.
-Confirm the env0 template's **Terraform Folder** is set to `live/bootstrap` — not `bootstrap/` or `modules/bootstrap`.
+### `BucketAlreadyOwnedByYou` during bootstrap deploy

+The main state bucket already exists from a previous run.
+Bootstrap has already succeeded — skip to Phase 6.

 ---

+### `BucketNotEmpty` when destroying bootstrap

+The state bucket has versioned objects.
+Use the AWS Console:
+1. Go to S3 → click the bucket
+2. Click **Empty** → type `permanently delete` → confirm
+3. Click **Delete** → type the bucket name → confirm

+---

 ### App-bucket init fails with `bucket does not exist`

-Bootstrap has not been deployed yet, or was deployed to a different account.
-Deploy bootstrap first and confirm the state bucket exists in AWS Console → S3.
+Bootstrap has not been deployed yet, or the Phase 1 bucket was not created.
+Confirm the main state bucket exists in AWS Console → S3 before deploying app-bucket.

 ---